10 Interesting Facts about Navy SEALs

 - After 9/11, the strength of SEAL Team 6 was raised to almost 300 but was only about 90-strong beforehand.
 In total, there are somewhere around 2,450 active-duty Navy SEALs.
 This amounts to only 1 percent of the personnel in the Navy.

 - Other special operations groups exist in other branches of the military.
 Some people don’t realize that the Navy SEALs has its counterparts in the Army as the Green Berets, Night Stalkers, and Army Rangers.
-The special ops force of the Air Force is the Delta Force.
+The special ops force of the Air Force is the Special Tactics.
 And the Marine Corps has RECON and MARSOC.
 Each group of troops is specially trained above and beyond the training of other troops.

 - There are 8 SEAL teams in the NSW (Naval Special Warfare) and they are split into 2 groups.
 Group ONE is made up of all the odd-numbered teams while Group TWO contains all the even numbers.
 The teams range from 1 to 10, but teams 6 and 9 are not acknowledged by the government.